 Wandering is the tendency of an individual to leave the safety of a responsible person’s care or safe area, which may result in potential harm or injury.
 Here are some tips to help keep children safe.

-In this workshop, you’ll learn: NYC families & professionals are welcome.
-Presented by the Brooklyn Early Childhood Family and Community Engagement (FACE)…
+In this workshop, families and professionals will learn: NYC families & professionals are welcome.
+Presented by the Brooklyn School-Age Family and Community…